dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-The problem building an image by hand is that for example if you have already built an image, you have added all the dependencies that your application needs, but you are required to make a change to that image in the future.
+The problem building an image by hand is that for example if you have already built an image, you have added all the dependencies that your application needs and you are required to make a change to that image in the future.

 For example you may need to update a library that your application is using or patch a vulnerability for a third party service.